 Owner of The Grinning Yogi

 Jamie’s yoga journey began as a means to support her training as an athlete, but she had no idea at the time how it would also support her heart and health.
 Through yoga, she found a sense of self-acceptance and ease that helped her recover from an eating disorder.
 She decided to open her first location in Seattle after attending a particularly toxic fitness class that focused too narrowly on weight loss.
 On a mission to create a more accepting environment that focused more on the heart, she started The Grinning Yoga.
-At TGY, everything is rooted in the belief that you are already great as is, and your body has a wisdom to know what it needs.
+At TGY, everything is rooted in the belief that you are already great as is, and your body has the wisdom to know what it needs.

 What has surprised you the most about being a female business owner?
 “The in-fighting amongst women and never quite shaking the feeling that I need to somehow ‘legitimize’ myself…”